diz-vara/CarND-P5/README.md

 implementation in my [test application](https://drive.google.com/open?id=0BySmjNMv1bBCRmVxQkxMOXZUd0E).
 It is not a production software, that one is in private beta now*).

 But what if you must detect not only vehicles?
-On the road, car can meet bycicles, pedestrians, barriers, animals...
+On the road, car can meet bicycles, pedestrians, barriers, animals...
 Want to add up separate detector for each object?

-So, if the task becomes so serious, we must choose some CNN-based detection (YOLO, SSD) - and appropriate hardware.
+So, if the task becomes so serious, we must choose some CNN-based detection (YOLO, SSD) - and appropriate hardware to run them in real-time.

-But even then I'll have a question: will your system detect and recognize UFO?
+But even then I'll have a question: will your system detect and recognize a lion?
 Dragon?
-ET?
+UFO?